floneum/floneum-site/kalosm_doc_src/en/reference/llms/index.md

-# Text Generation with Kalosm in Rust - Synchronous and Streaming
+# Text Generation with Kalosm in Rust

 ## Introduction